Vampaier2/Born2beroot-/README.md

 2. What "cron" is.
 - cron runs commands or scripts automatically at scheduled times or intervals.

-3. How the student being evaluated set up their script so that it runs every 10 minutes from when the server starts.
-Once the script's correct functioning has been verified, the student being evaluated should ensure that it runs every minute.
-You can run whatever you want to make sure the script runs with dynamic values correctly.
+3. See how the script is runing every 10 minutes.
+- sudo crontab  -e
+then
+5. Change the script so it runs every minute.
 - sudo crontab  -e